danclewley/envmaster/envmaster/envmaster.md

 install (as above) with the system python (2.4), the site packages directory will be called $ENVMASTER_ROOT/lib/python2.4/site-packages.
 This is fine when using the system Python.
-However, if you were to load Python 2.6 with EnvMasters, it won’t be able to find it’s components because it will be looking in
+However, if you were to load Python 2.6 with EnvMaster, it won’t be able to find it’s components because it will be looking in
 $ENVMASTER_ROOT/lib/python2.6/site-packages.
 The best workaround is to create a link called $ENVMASTER_ROOT/lib/python2.6 pointing to